Glastonbury Health Centre

 Non-English speakers

-For help with health information in other languages, please go to the NHS website.
+For information in all languages regarding NHS services, please go to the NHS website.

 Overseas Visitors and Emergency Treatment for Foreign Visitors

-Please note that these conditions also apply to British nationals living abroad.
+Please note: These conditions also apply to British nationals living abroad.

-Should you be registered with another practice locally you are required to attend your own practice where your medical notes are available.
+If you are already registered with a local GP practice, you should attend your own practice, where your medical records are held.

 Date published: 10th October, 2014